The Rev. Jose Eugenio Hoyos was studying architecture in his native Colombia when he received the calling to become a priest.

 "Sometimes I feel I am crazy because I do too many things, but I do them in the name of the church," he said.

-Although Walsh speaks Spanish fluently and spent two years in Latin America, he believes Hoyos's background will help him forge a special bond with the Hispanic community.
+Although Walsh speaks Spanish fluently and spent two years in Latin America, he believes Hoyos's background in Latin America will help him forge a special bond with the local Hispanic community.

 "You can do your best at serving the Spanish population, but there's a certain identification," Walsh said.
 "There was this increased joy just seeing someone up there who looks like them.
 Consciously or unconsciously, they might think, 'He understands me more.' "